Plugging into the Power Supply for Our Christian Life

 Similarly, we weren’t designed to run on our own energy.
 Christ wants to be the source of power for us to do all things.
 And in our case, the divine power isn’t just near us; it’s in us, always available to us.
-But we need be “plugged in” to the power source to experience the transmission of the power.
+But to experience the transmission of that surpassingly great power, we need to be “plugged into” Christ as our source.

 How to plug in

-When we enjoy the transmission of power, we’re made dynamic inwardly.
-Nothing of this world will deflate or oppress us.
+When we’re made dynamic inwardly, nothing in this world will deflate or oppress us.
 Instead of barely making it, we’ll be vitalized to live a rejoicing life, whatever the circumstances, able to do all things in Him who empowers us.
-Praise the Lord!

 If you live in the US, you can order a free copy of the New Testament Recovery Version here to read all the notes on the verses we cited in this post.